 Design

 The clinical intervention consists of 16 intensive “core” sessions of a Centers for Disease Control and Prevention (CDC) approved curriculum (called The National Diabetes Prevention Program, or National DPP).
 It provides practical training in long-term dietary change, increased physical activity, and behavior change strategies for weight control.
-Suppliers furnish these sessions weekly over six months in a group-based classroom-style setting or in a virtual distance learning setting.
+Suppliers furnish these sessions weekly over six months in a group-based classroom-style setting, in a live virtual distance learning setting, or in a fully asynchronous online format.

 After completing the 16 core sessions, beneficiaries attend six monthly follow-up meetings to support their commitment to maintaining healthy behaviors.
 Suppliers may offer and beneficiaries may attend more than 22 sessions, but Medicare will only pay for up to 22 MDPP sessions per eligible beneficiary.